insected/bobbae_gcp-wiki/Interview-Data-Engineering.md

 Gradient boosting is a machine learning technique for regression and classification problems which constructs a prediction model in the form of an ensemble of weak prediction models.

 ## What’s an ensemble?
-It is simply a group of items viewed as a whole rather than individually.
+It is a group of items viewed as a whole rather than individually.

 A GBM basically creates lots of individual predictors and each of them tries to predict the true label.
 Then, it gives its final prediction by averaging all those individual predictions (note however that it is not a simple average but a weighted average).